Mycosphaerellales » Mycosphaerellaceae

 Type species: Camptomeriphila leucaenae Crous & M.J.
 Wingf.

-Notes: Camptomeriphila was introduced by Crous et al. (2016) with C. leucaenae as type species.
-Camptomeriphila is characterized by pale brown hyphae, flexuous, multiseptate conidiophores, terminal and lateral, subcylindrical conidiogenous cells, fusoid-ellipsoid conidia.
+Notes: Camptomeriphila is characterised by pale brown hyphae, flexuous, multiseptate conidiophores, terminal and lateral, subcylindrical conidiogenous cells, and fusoid-ellipsoid conidia.
 Camptomeriphila resembles Passalora.
 It is not possible to morphologically differentiate between Camptomeriphila and other passalora-like taxa (Crous et al. 2016).
 Camptomeriphila can be identified based on DNA sequence data and is a distinct and well-supported genus in Mycosphaerellaceae.
+Molecular markers available for Camptomeriphila are ITS, LSU, actin (act A) and RPB2.

 About Dothideomycetes